mythorath/affilweb/README.md

 ## Getting Started

 This project is currently in development.
-The repository includes an automatic diff generation system that creates unique diff files for every push to GitHub.
+The repository includes an automatic diff generation system that creates unique diff files for every commit and push to GitHub.

+## Features

+- **Automatic Diff Generation**: Creates diff files for every commit and push
+- **Multiple Hook Types**: Post-commit and pre-push hooks for comprehensive tracking
+- **Manual Diff Creation**: On-demand diff generation with PowerShell scripts
+- **Complete History**: Maintains a permanent record of all changes

 ## Installation